niko78900/RenoAPI/Instructions.md

 - Tasks entity (Progress % (Double), Assigned contractor(String),ID, Name, Status (Done, Working, Not Started))

-Create new project ( POST ): Assign budget, Assign contractor, Assign # of workers, Assign address Things that will generate(Tasks List, Milestones, Estimation for finishing, Photo Gallery)
+Create new project ( POST ): Assign budget, Assign contractor, Assign # of workers, Assign address Things that will generate(Tasks List, Milestones, Estimation for finishing, Photo Gallery) DONE!

-Update said project ( PUT ): add a new Task or give it a list of tasks
+Update said project ( POST ): add a new Task DONE!

 Read Project ( GET ): Project ID, Project Name, Assigned contractor, Assigned budget, Progress %, Estimation for finishing.
 DONE!

-Upload photo ( POST ): Upload a photo to a specific project
+Delete Project ( DELETE ): Delete project DONE!

-Mark milestone ( PATCH ): Mark a milestone that was crossed
+Delete Task from a specific project ( DELETE ) DONE!

-Export timeline ( GET ): Export the timeline i.e Task list, Estimated time of finishing, dates of each task and each milestone that has been finished/hit
+Export timeline ( GET ): Export the timeline i.e Task list, Estimated time of finishing, dates of each task and each milestone that has been finished/hit DONE!

-Update budget ( PATCH ): Change the budget on a specific project

-Update contractor ( PATCH ): Change the contractor assigned to the project
+Update contractor ( PATCH ): Change the contractor assigned to the project DONE!

-Delete Project ( DELETE ): Delete project
+Update budget ( PATCH ): Change the budget on a specific project DONE!

-Change address ( PATCH ): Change the address
+Change address ( PATCH ): Change the address DONE!

-Audit Log ( GET ): Audit changes made by admin.
-Finishing of tasks etc.